Jiji railway station

 Jiji (集集火車站 (Jíjí Huǒchēzhàn)) is a railway station in Jiji Township, Nantou County, Taiwan.
-It lies along the Taiwan Railways Administration-operated Jiji line, the longest branch line in Taiwan.
+It lies along the Taiwan Railway-operated Jiji line, the longest branch line in Taiwan.
 The station is registered as a historic building, preserving Japanese-style architecture.
 It is now a tourist destination supported by the Jiji town office.

 The Jiji line, including Jiji station, was opened in 1922 to bring construction materials to a power plant at Sun Moon Lake.
 It soon began carrying wood and agricultural produce, as well as passengers.
-The initial station was too small for its expanding use, and so a new station building made of cypress was completed in 1933.
+The initial station was too small for its expanding use, so a new station building made of cypress was completed in 1933.
 Proposals to shut down the line in 1986 were opposed by local residents, and the line rebranded in 1994 as a tourist railway.
 The 1999 Jiji earthquake heavily damaged the station, but it was rebuilt in the same style and re-opened in 2001.